Ajo High School

 Grading & Class Ranking

 Beginning with grade nine, we include all subjects in the computation of a student’s grade point average (GPA).
-If a student repeats a course, the original grade remains on the transcript with credit of 0.
-We do not calculate the original course into the GPA; rather, the replacing course counts for the GPA.
+If a student repeats a course, the original grade remains on the transcript with a credit of 0.
+We do not calculate the original course into the GPA; the replacing course counts for the GPA.
 We compute a student’s GPA using the following quality points:

 We calculate class rank based on the unweighted GPA by the semester.